Methodology

 Creating the spine

-To create the main spine of children, for whom we would track school moves, we matched CLA data on 31 March of each year to the spring census of the preceding year and the summer census of the same year.
-For example CLA data on 31 March 2022 was matched to the spring census 2021 and the summer census 2022.
-For CLA to be included in the spine, there needed to be a match to both censuses.
-This provided at least two points in time to measure school moves.
-An exception to this was where a child was not aged 4 to 15 in both of the two academic years spanned by the year ending 31 March.
-In these cases, a child was matched to two censuses in the relevant academic year.
-This is visualised in the table below for CLA on 31 March 2022:
+To create the main spine of children for whom we would track school moves, CLA on 31 March each year were matched to the spring census of the preceding year (for the one-year measure) or the preceding two years (for the two-year measure).
+For example CLA on 31 March 2023 were matched to the spring census 2022 for the one-year measure and to the spring census 2021 for the two-year measure*.
+This provides a starting point in time from which we can measure school moves.
+An exception to this is where a child was not aged 4 to 15 in the first of the academic years spanned by the one-year or two-year measures.
+In these cases, a child was matched to the autumn census in the academic year when their age at the beginning of the academic year was 4 (when they were due to start school).
+This is shown in the tables below for CLA on 31 March 2023:

 School moves

-Diagram showing tracking school moves for CLA on 31 March 2022
+Diagram showing how school moves are tracked for CLA on 31 March 2023 - one-year measure

 Time series

-Figures have not been produced for 2020 as the summer census 2020 was not carried out, due to the covid-19 pandemic.
-For the same reason, in the 2021 data, children in year 11 in the 2019/20 academic year were not included.
+Figures have not been produced for 2020 as the summer census 2020 was not carried out, due to the COVID pandemic.
+For the same reason, the following children are also excluded:

 Definition of a school move

-‘Any move’ is defined as a child moving school (or from no school to a school) between 1 April and 31 March.
+‘Any move’ is defined as a child moving school (or from no school to a school) in either the one-year or two-year period ending 31 March.

 Expected transitional moves from one school phase to another (for example primary school to secondary school at the age of 11) are excluded, where the move happened between 1 August and 30 September.
 These are defined as those where the child either reached the maximum age of the school they were moving from, or the minimum age of the school they were moving to.